WSU-kduncan/f23cicd-JoshuaHoke/README-CI.md

 	- [Dockerhub repo](https://hub.docker.com/repository/docker/jjh0k3/clockbox/general)
 - Configuring GitHub Secrets
   - How to set a secret
+  	- Go to ypu Github repo in some browser.
+Go to `Settings`.
+Click on `Secrets`.
+Click on the `New repository secret` button.
+Give your new secret a name and           a value.
+Finally, save the secret by clicking on the `Add secret` button.
+The new secret can now be used in your Github Actions workflows!
   - What secret(s) are set for this project
     - Note: do not copy paste your secrets into your documentation
 - Behavior of GitHub workflow